 Week-wise Antenatal Visit Schedule

-We shall now discuss your week-wise prenatal appointment schedule or prenatal care schedule.
+We shall now discuss week-wise prenatal appointment schedule or prenatal care schedule that you may have to keep up with.

 This may be your first antenatal visit, and this should ideally happen before 10 weeks of pregnancy.
 In this visit you may be asked the following details: